mathworks-ref-arch/matlab-on-aws/README.md

 ### How do I keep the same public IP address?
 To avoid having to change the IP address between restarts, you can enable the *Keep public IP address the same* during deployment.
 For more information, see https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html.

-### How do I save a VM image?
+### How do I save an AMI?
-To save a VM image, locate the EC2 Instance in the AWS web console and select **Actions** > **Image** > **Create Image.**
+To save an AMI, locate the EC2 Instance in the AWS web console and select **Actions** > **Image** > **Create Image.**

-### How do I copy the VM image to a different region?
+### How do I copy the AMI?
-You can copy the AMI for a certain MATLAB version to a target region of your choice.
+To copy the AMI for a certain MATLAB version to a target region of your choice, follow these steps:

-* In the Releases folder of this repository, choose the MATLAB release that you want to copy.
+* Choose the MATLAB release that you want to copy from the Releases folder of this repository.
 Download and open the CloudFormation template .json file for that release.
 * Locate the Mappings section in the CloudFormation template.
 Copy the AMI ID for one of the existing regions, for example, us-east-1.
-* To copy the AMI to your target region, [follow the instructions at Copying an AMI on the AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/CopyingAMIs.html).
+* To copy the AMI to your target region, see [Copy an AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/CopyingAMIs.html) in the AWS documentation.
 * In the Mappings section of the CloudFormation template, add a new RegionMap pair corresponding to your target region.
 Insert the new AMI ID of the AMI in the target region.
 * In your AWS Console, change your region to your target region.
 In the CloudFormation menu, select Create Stack > With new resources option.
 Provide the modified CloudFormation template.

 You can now deploy the AMI in your target region using the AMI that you copied.

-### How do I customize the VM image?
+### How do I customize the AMI?
-You can customize a prebuilt VM image by launching the reference architecture, applying any changes you want to the EC2 Instance (such as installing additional software, drivers, and files), and then saving an image of that instance using the AWS Console.
-For more information, see [How Do I save a VM image?](#how-do-i-save-a-vm-image).
+You can customize a prebuilt AMI by launching the reference architecture, applying any changes you want to the EC2 Instance (such as installing additional software, drivers, and files), and then saving an image of that instance using the AWS Console.
+For more information, see [How do I save an AMI?](#how-do-i-save-an-ami).
 When you create a stack, replace the AMI ID in the CloudFormation template with the AMI ID of your customized image.

 You can also create a custom image by building your own using the Packer scripts we provide.
 See [Build and Deploy Your Own Machine Image](#build-and-deploy-your-own-machine-image).

 ### How do I use a different license manager?
-The VM image uses MathWorks Hosted License Manager by default.
+The AMI uses MathWorks Hosted License Manager by default.
 For information on how to use other license managers, see [MATLAB Licensing in the Cloud](https://www.mathworks.com/help/licensingoncloud/matlab-on-the-cloud.html).

 # Technical Support
 If you require assistance or have a request for additional features or capabilities, please contact [MathWorks Technical Support](https://www.mathworks.com/support/contact_us.html).